kmart2234/fibzy/README.md

 ### Introduction
 Fibzy is a RESTful web service that accepts a number (n) as input and returns the (n) Fibonacci sequence, starting from the first position, 0.
-Fibzy will return the Fibonacci sequences until exceeds the upper limit of the floating point numbers - Infinity (1.797693134862315E+308)
+Fibzy will return the Fibonacci sequences until it exceeds the upper limit of the floating point numbers - Infinity (1.797693134862315E+308)

 Fibzy is lightweight and easily deployable, whether you are deploying to physical hardware, a virtual machine or as a container.
 It is built on Node.js using the Express.js web framework.

-### Perquisites
+### Prerequisites
  To install and run Fibzy locally, you will need to have either Node.js or Docker installed on your system.
 Both Node.js and Docker can run on Windows, macOS and Linux.
 - Download and install the latest version of [Node.js](https://nodejs.org/en/) directly from their site.

 OR

 - Download and install the latest version of [Docker Community Edition](https://www.docker.com/get-docker) directly from their site.

 ### Installation